firze20/E-Commerce/README.md

 ### Current stage

 - __To Do__:
-    - [ ] __Plan API endpoints__: Plan the API endpoints that will be used in retrieving data from your database.
     - [ ] __Set up user registration__: Add the logic for handling registration of new users.
     - [ ] __Set up local login__: Add the logic for handling login using a username and password.
     - [ ]  __Set up product endpoints__: Add the logic for handling CRUD operations related to products.